mathydiego/MathyDiego-Website/README.md

 # MathyDiego-Website
-This is where I plan to code my website from scratch.
+This is where I make my website from scratch.